 Every year on 3 December, people around the world take part in International Day of People with Disability (IDPwD).
-It is a day to celebrate the contributions and achievements of people with disability and promote awareness, understanding and acceptance in our community.
+It is a day to promote awareness, understanding and acceptance in our community.

 A key part of IDPwD are the events that schools, workplaces and community groups hold to mark the day.
 Every event helps to make positive changes to the lives of 4.4 million Australians with disability and create a more inclusive community for everyone.